 Continue walking down the road until you get to the staircase.
 If you are brave enough, take a walk down the stairs.
 Be careful because the steps can be slippery, and the handrails are loose.

-You will see a warning sign telling you not to go down to the water.
-Apparently, some people ignore it – you can also give it a try, but remember to be careful.
+You will see a warning sign telling you not to go to the water.
+Some people ignore it – you can also try it, but remember to be careful.

 See Related: Best Tropical Vacation Spots in the World